Revised Common Lectionary

 Much of the material is offered in semi-continuous form, which allows a larger variety of passages of the Bible to be read.
-This return to a greater selection of readings of the Bible is not only a means of combating the decline of biblical literacy, among adults as much as among young Christians, but is a recovery of a liturgical way to lead the followers of Christ through his birth, baptism, ministry, death, and resurrection.
+This return to a greater selection of readings of the Bible is not only a means of combating the decline of biblical literacy among both adults and young Christians, but is a recovery of a liturgical way to lead the followers of Christ through his birth, baptism, ministry, death and resurrection.

 Finding the appropriate Sunday